Third-party funded projects

 Duration: 01.04.2021 – 01.03.2024

-TASEP stands for “Tanzanian Socio Economic Panel”.
-The aim of this research project is to better understand the welfare and nutritional situation of the rural population of Tanzania, the entrepreneurial activities of households and the life satisfaction and resilience of the local people.
-In addition, the project aims to shed light on the local effects of different types of shocks and the coping strategies used by the rural population, as well as to map long-term rural developments in developing rural regions characterized by extreme poverty.
+The aim of this research project is to better understand the welfare and nutritional situation of the rural population in Tanzania, the entrepreneurial behavior of households and the resilience of the local people.
+In addition, the project aims to shed light on the coping strategies used by the rural population and to map long-term rural developments in developing regions characterized by extreme poverty.
+The research is based on the project "Innovating Strategies to safeguard Food Security using Technology and Knowledge Transfer: A people-centered Approach (Trans-SEC)".

-Led by: Prof. Dr. Ulrike Grote, Prof. Dr. Anja Faße, Prof. Dr. Christiana Weber
+Led by: Ulrike Grote, Anja Faße, Luitfred Kissoly

 • More resilience through digitalization?
 Impact of the COVID-19 pandemic on marketing and online trade in the agri-food system.